To, The Shareholders

 5. DIVIDEND

-invest in future projects.
-Therefore, the Company does not recommend any dividend but the
+projects.
+Therefore, the Company does not recommend any dividend but the directors are

 6. RESERVES AND SURPLUS

-in the current Financial Year and hence the Company has not transferred any amount in
+current Financial Year and hence the Company has transferred Rs.
+1401100/- in Statutory

-Statutory Reserve as required under Section 45-IC of RBI Act, 1934 as the company has loss
+Reserve as required under Section 45-IC of RBI Act, 1934.
+The Company has also created a

 7. SHARE CAPITAL